 - Railroad accidents

-The first step in recovering compensation is filing an injury claim with the insurance company for the other party.
-For example, you file a claim with the other driver’s insurance company if a driver turns left in front of you or rear-ends your vehicle.
-The insurance company assigns a claims adjuster to handle your claim.
-The adjuster decides whether to pay your claim or deny your claim.
+The first step in recovering compensation is pursuing an injury claim with the other party’s insurance company.
+The insurance company then assigns a claims adjuster to handle your claim, and this adjuster will decide whether to pay or deny your claim.

-Why Does a Claims Adjuster Deny an Injury Claim?
+Why Would a Claims Adjuster Deny an Injury Claim

 The claims adjuster works for the insurance company.
-It is his job to carefully review each injury claim to determine if there is a valid reason for denying the claim.
+It is his or her job to carefully review each injury claim to determine if there is a valid reason for denying the claim.
 It is in the best interest of the insurance company to deny your claim because insurance companies are in business to make money—paying an insurance claim is contradictory to making money.

-Therefore, the claims adjuster may deny the claim for several reasons including:
+Therefore, the claims adjuster may deny the claim for several reasons, including the following:

 Regardless of the reason why your insurance claim is denied, the denial of the claim is not the end of the matter.
-You have the right to continue to pursue a claim against the person who caused the accident and the insurance company for that person.
+You have the right to continue to pursue a claim against the person who caused the accident and their insurance company.

-Demand an Explanation of The Denial of Claim
+Demand an Explanation for The Denial of Your Claim

 Likewise, if the adjuster tells you that the attorneys for the insurance company have denied the claim or provides a letter from an attorney denying the claim, this is not the end of the matter.
-This is simply the opinion of the attorney for the insurance company.
+This is simply the opinion of the insurance company’s attorney.
 The attorney’s opinion is not necessarily correct.
-You want a personal injury attorney who is working for your best interest to review the matter to ensure you are not being misled.
+You want a personal injury attorney who is working for your best interest to review the matter and ensure you are not being misled.

-Call The Ken Nunn Law Office at 1-800-CALL-KEN or 1-800-225-5536 to speak with a Bloomington personal injury lawyer.
+Call the Ken Nunn Law Office at 1-800-CALL-KEN or 1-888-491-8498 to speak with one of our personal injury lawyers.
 You may also reach our office 24 hours a day, 7 days a week through our Live Chat feature.
-It doesn’t cost you anything to get our advice so protect your right to receive compensation by schedule a free consultation.
+It doesn’t cost you anything to get our advice, so protect your right to receive fair compensation by scheduling a free consultation.